Here’s an interesting and puzzling piece of history that I stumbled across recently. It makes me think it might be time for a return visit to Malta!

 There are some interesting notes here too, in response to a modeller’s callout for information on what camouflage they used.

-This report claims that BV187 (originally Norwegian F64) was “was strafed at its moorings by Messerschmitt Bf 109s and destroyed”, which also could suggests Ron Scholefield saw BV185.
+Another report, now deleted, claimed that BV187 (originally Norwegian F64) was “was strafed at its moorings by Messerschmitt Bf 109s and destroyed”, which also could suggests Ron Scholefield saw BV185.

 UPDATE 31/12/2019 – I’ve come across another reference to the clandestine goings on at Kalafrana.